J

 What SAT score is required for Johns Hopkins University?

-The middle 50% of addmitted applicants have SAT scores between 1470 and 1560.
-48% of students submit SAT scores when applying.
+The middle 50% of addmitted applicants have SAT scores between 1520 and 1570.
+The average SAT score is 1545.
 See if your SAT score is good enough for admission.

 What ACT score is required for Johns Hopkins University?

-The middle 50% of addmitted applicants have ACT scores between 34 and 36.
-51% of students submit ACT scores when applying.
+The middle 50% of addmitted applicants have ACT scores between 34 and 35.
+The average ACT score is 34.
 See if your ACT score is good enough for admission.